Whether you have a new number from Hearsay, or you're using a landline number, you can make and receive phone calls from the Hearsay Mobile app.

 Enabling Caller ID

-The Hearsay Relate app needs to be approved in your phone’s settings.
+The Hearsay Mobile app needs to be approved in your phone’s settings.
 This requires iPhone users to manually enable the app's call directory extension by following these steps:

 - Open the Settings app.